Training & support for participants

 At the end of your time with the Corps, your certificate of participation will be issued via this website by one of the organisations involved in the activity.
 All you have to do is first fill in a survey to let us know how your experience went.

 Having proof of the work you have done in the Solidarity Corps will be a valuable addition to your CV.
 And you can of course reference it if you use the Europe-wide EURES job opportunity portal.

 Agreements with participants

-- Rights and responsibilities with regard to the insurance and the financial contribution provided by the Corps
+- rights and responsibilities with regards to insurance and financial contribution from the Corps

-- Tasks to be performed during the activity (for volunteering activity)
+- tasks to be carried out during the activity (for volunteering)